OPUS4/opus4-pdf/README.md

 ### Fonts

-PDF cover sheets will be generated via tamplate files.
+PDF cover sheets will be generated via template files.
 Note that the included `demo-cover_template.md` file requires the "Open Sans" (true type or open type) font to be installed on the system.
 This font is available under the Apache License v.2.0 in the [Google Fonts library](https://fonts.google.com/specimen/Open+Sans).